 FCPD spokesman Bud Walker said in 2012, the department has investigated 154 forcible sex offenses — “at this time last year, we had investigated 160," he said.

 The Aug.
-19 sexual assault in Merrifield was the second reported in the area since May, when a 50-year-old woman was attacked by two men around 1 a.m. in the 2400 block of Gallows Road near the W&OD Trail.
+19 sexual assault in Merrifield was the second reported in the area since May, when by two men around 1 a.m. in the 2400 block of Gallows Road near the W&OD Trail.
 The woman was hospitalized after the attack.
 Walker said there are currently no leads.

-In another incident, two 14-year-old girls were assaulted in McLean last week.
-They were walking along Chain Bridge Road on Aug.
+In another incident, They were walking along Chain Bridge Road on Aug.
 20 when a man ran towards them and grabbed them.
 The man ran away after the girls screamed.
 They reported to police that they had both been touched inappropriately, but neither were injured.

 Despite the recent cases, police do not know the cause of the overall decrease.
 Corrine Geller, a spokeswoman for the Virginia State Police, said her agency has investigated 50 forcible sexual assaults through June 30 of this year.
 VSP investigated 211 forcible sexual assaults and assisted other state agencies in 78 other investigations in 2011.